deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * <a href="#ml">Machine-Learning Frameworks</a>
 * <a href="#tutorial">Further Reading</a>

-## Lua

 ### <a name="torch">Torch & Pytorch</a>

+A Python version of Torch, known as [Pytorch](https://github.com/pytorch/pytorch), was open-sourced by Facebook in January 2017.
+PyTorch offers dynamic computation graphs, which let you process variable-length inputs and outputs, which is useful when working with RNNs, for example.
+In September 2017, Jeremy Howard's and Rachael Thomas's well-known deep-learning course fast.ai adopted [Pytorch](http://www.fast.ai/2017/09/08/introducing-pytorch-for-fastai/).
+Since it's introduction, PyTorch has quickly become the favorite among machine-learning researchers, because it allows certain complex architectures to be built easily.
+Other frameworks that support dynamic computation graphs are CMU's DyNet and PFN's Chainer.

 [**Torch**](http://torch.ch/) is a computational framework with an API written in Lua that supports machine-learning algorithms.
 Some version of it is used by large tech companies such as Facebook and Twitter, which devote in-house teams to customizing their deep learning platforms.
 Lua is a multi-paradigm scripting language that was developed in Brazil in the early 1990s.

 Torch7, while powerful, [was not designed to be widely accessible](https://news.ycombinator.com/item?id=7929216) to the Python-based academic community, nor to corporate software engineers, whose lingua franca is Java.
 Deeplearning4j was written in Java to reflect our focus on industry and ease of use.
 We believe usability is the limiting parameter that inhibits more widespread deep-learning implementations.
 We believe scalability ought to be automated with open-source distributed run-times like Hadoop and Spark.
 And we believe that a commercially supported open-source framework is the appropriate solution to ensure working tools and building a community.

-A Python API for Torch, known as [Pytorch](https://github.com/pytorch/pytorch), was open-sourced by Facebook in January 2017.
-PyTorch offers dynamic computation graphs, which let you process variable-length inputs and outputs, which is useful when working with RNNs, for example.
-Other frameworks that support dynamic computation graphs are CMU's DyNet and PFN's Chainer.

 Pros and Cons: